The Pyramid (British Columbia): Geology

 The formation of The Pyramid took place during the Pyramid eruptive period of the Mount Edziza volcanic complex 1.1 million years ago.
 Its eruption probably originated from the same vent that erupted older pyroclastic surge deposits of the Pyramid Formation.
 Up to 40% of the lava erupted from The Pyramid was in the form of solid feldspar crystals, such that no lava flows advanced beyond the edge of the dome due to their high viscosity.
 The Pyramid has not erupted since the Pleistocene epoch, neither have the younger Sphinx and Pharaoh domes which are also part of the Pyramid Formation.

 Although The Pyramid has not been greatly modified by erosion, clasts derived from its thick apron of active talus occur under trachyte of the Edziza Formation and between basalts of the Nido and Ice Peak formations.
 Clasts beneath the Edziza Formation are present in thick gravel deposits on the north side of Pyramid Creek whereas clasts between the Nido and Ice Peak formations occur in gravel lenses in Cook Creek valley.
 Underlying the base of Sphinx Dome at the head of Pyramid Creek are subrounded clasts also derived from The Pyramid.

 Edziza obsidian occurs at two outcrops on The Pyramid and are the only known occurrences of obsidian in the Pyramid Formation.
-The two outcrops are in the form of two lava flows referred to as Pyramid High and Pyramid Low; Pyramid High was a source of obsidian for indigenous peoples during the pre-contact era.
+The outcrops are in the form of two lava flows referred to as Pyramid High and Pyramid Low; Pyramid High was a source of obsidian for indigenous peoples during the pre-contact era.
 As many as 136 artifacts made of Pyramid High obsidian have been found in five archaeological sites outside of Tahltan territory, making it the most commonly identified Edziza obsidian.
-However, no artifacts made of Pyramid High obsidian have been recovered from archaeological sites within Tahltan territory, suggesting the local Tahltan people either ignored or did not have control over who could access the Pyramid High source.
+However, no artifacts made of Pyramid High obsidian have been recovered from archaeological sites within Tahltan territory, suggesting that the local Tahltan people either ignored or did not have control over who could access the Pyramid High source.